Scaling time and space

 values = getValues("robbery");

 Now the clever part: instead of looping through those values and figuring out the minimum and maximum by hand, we'll use JavaScript's built-in math functions.
 Math.min() and Math.max() accept an arbitrary number of arguments, and will then tell you the lowest and highest value from those arguments.
-We can use the apply() function method to treat our array of values as individual arguments:
+The spread operator, which we used in the last chapter to convert a list-like object into an array, also works here to distribute our values across the inputs of a function.

 var min = Math.min(...values);